 The results are displayed in Table 7.
 Consistent with responsiveness, we find that every slope is positive for player 1 and all but one (which is extremely close to 0 and insignificant) are negative for player 2, with many of these being highly statistically significant.
-Furthermore, the magnitudes are large: a majority of slopes have an absolute value greater than 0.005, indicating that a 1 percentage point change in belief is associated with a 0.5 percentage point change in the probability of taking an action.
+Furthermore, the magnitudes are large: a majority of slopes have an absolute value greater than 0.005,26 indicating that a 1 percentage point change in belief is associated with a 0.5 percentage point change in the probability of taking an action.
 Since the slopes all have the sign predicted by responsiveness, this suggests that individual subjects are overwhelmingly responsive.

 Following our discussion at the beginning this section, we now turn to player 2 data pooled across all games.
 Using this data, the top panel of Figure 7 reproduces Figure 6, and Appendix Table 17 presents results of the fixed effects regressions.
-Since we have much more data that is distributed more uniformly within the space of possible beliefs, we divide the data into belief-quintiles instead of terciles (first column) and also present a version using
+Since we have much more data that is distributed more uniformly within the space of possible beliefs, we run regressions for each belief-quintile instead of tercile (first column) and also present a version

-&lt;sup>24Results are largely unchanged, but a bit underpowered, if instead use 4 or 5 bins.
+25Results are largely unchanged, but a bit underpowered, if instead use 4 or 5 bins.

-$^{25} \rm{For}$ player 1, the absolute slopes average 0.065 and range from 0.000-0.015.
+$^{^{26}}$ For player 1, the absolute slopes average 0.065 and range from 0.000-0.015.
 For player 2, the average is 0.065 and range from 0.000-0.018.